-However, for the new 2021-2027 budgetary framework, the European Maritime, Fisheries and Aquaculture Fund Regulation (EMFAF) has been approved to replace the former EMFF, and is governed, in general, by Regulation (EU) 2021/1060 of the European Parliament and of the Council of 24 June 2021 and, specifically, by Regulation (EU) 2021/1139 of the European Parliament and of the Council of 7 July 2021.
+Under the new 2021-2027 budgetary framework, the European Maritime, Fisheries and Aquaculture Fund (EMFAF) has been set up to replace the fund existing in the prior 2014-2020 period, and is governed, in general, by Regulation (EU) 2021/1060 of the European Parliament and of the Council of 24 June 2021, and, specifically, by Regulation (EU) 2021/1139 of the European Parliament and of the Council of 7 July 2021.70

-In particular, the EMFAF includes a budget of €6,108 million, which, in accordance with article 3 of Regulation (EU) No. 2021/1139, will be used to pursue the following priorities:
+In particular, the EMFAF includes a budget of €6,108,000, which, in accordance with article 3 of Regulation (EU) No. 2021/1139, will be used to pursue the following priorities:

-- Promote sustainable fishing and the conservation of aquatic marine biological resources, by fostering: - Economically, socially and environmentally sustainable fishing activities. - Energy efficiency and reducing CO2 emissions through the replacement or modernization of engines of fishing vessels. - The adjustment of fishing capacity to fishing opportunities in cases of permanent cessation of fishing activities and contributing to a fair standard of living in cases of temporary cessation of fishing activities. - Control and enforcement, including fighting against IUU fishing, as well as reliable data for knowledge-based decision making. - A level-playing field for fishery and aquaculture products from the outermost regions. - The protection and restoration of aquatic biodiversity and ecosystems. - Contribute to EU food safety through aquaculture and sustainable and competitive markets, including the following support measures:
+- 1. Promote sustainable fishing and the conservation of aquatic marine biological resources, by fostering: - Economically, socially and environmentally sustainable fishing activities. - Energy efficiency and reducing CO2 emissions through the replacement or modernization of engines of fishing vessels. - The adjustment of fishing capacity to fishing opportunities in cases of permanent cessation of fishing activities and contributing to a fair standard of living in cases of temporary cessation of fishing activities. - Control and enforcement, including fighting against IUU fishing, as well as reliable data for knowledge-based decision making. - A level-playing field for fishery and aquaculture products from the outermost regions.